 President: Maureen Lokrantz

-Ty is the Assistant Vice President at Park Bank.
-Born and raised in Oshkosh, Ty attended the University of Wisconsin Madison and graduated with a degree in Anthropology with an emphasis in Archaeology.
-He worked as a research archaeologist for six years in remote areas of Alaska and shifted gears to the financial services side of things in 2002, getting his start on the residential mortgage side.
-Ty and his family are very active and he enjoys most outdoor activities: running, triathlons and cycling.
+Ty is a Vice President of Business Banking at Oak Bank.
+He was born and raised in Oshkosh and has lived in the Madison area for over 20 years.
+Ty is a graduate of the University of Wisconsin Madison with a degree in Anthropology with an emphasis in Archaeology.
+He worked six years as a research archaeologist in backcountry Alaska prior to starting his financial career in 2002.
+Ty and his family are very active and they enjoy most outdoor activities in particular running, triathlons and cycling.
+Ty is very dedicated to the mission of MPF and is truly passionate about doing his part to pass on the gift of parks for generations to come!

 Secretary: Kyle Engelke

 Kyle grew up in nearby New Glarus and fondly recalls the many childhood trips to Vilas Park for a picnic and visit to the zoo.
 Kyle has called Madison home since he began his undergraduate studies for a journalism degree and finished with a law degree from the University of Wisconsin, proudly calling himself a “Double Badger.”
-Today, Kyle is an associate with the law firm Stafford Rosenbaum LLP, and his practice mirrors his firm’s specialty of representing businesses and municipalities in tackling many community based issues.
+Today, Kyle is a senior associate with the law firm Stafford Rosenbaum LLP, and as a trial attorney, he advocates for his clients by telling their stories – a role he tries to fill for the Foundation as well.
 Kyle discovered the Madison Parks Foundation when he learned that his firm traces its origins to John Olin, the same man who helped found the Park and Pleasure Drive Association.
 Now that he and wife (and their Australian Shepherds) have put down their roots in Madison, Kyle is honored to serve on the board and play a small part in helping preserve and cultivate the legacy built by others in the city he now calls home.

-Julie was born in Monona, Wisconsin, across the street from Winnequah (Magic) Park.
+Julie was born in Monona, Wisconsin, across the street from Winnequah (Dream) Park.
 As a child she watched Eric and Beth Heiden, before they became famous, skate on Madison’s ice rinks.
 After living in other, less beautiful places, she returned to Madison to attend UW-Madison, where she received a B.A. and a law degree.
-She is a partner in the tax department of Smith & Gesteland, LLP in Middleton.
+She is a tax partner at BDO USA, LLC.

 He is honored to have the opportunity to serve on the board for the Madison Parks Foundation so he can share his love of cycling and the outdoors with those that have helped create and maintain Madison’s bountiful parks system.
 In addition to the Parks Foundation, Jason is involved with Madison South Rotary, Literacy Network, and Madison East Side Business Alliance.